-- 1. Sexual voyeurism or permitting others to witness or observe the sexual or intimate activity of another person without that person's consent; - 2.
-Indecent exposure or inducing others to expose themselves when consent is not present; - 3.
-Recording or distributing information, images or recordings of any person engaged in sexual or intimate activity in a private space without that person's consent. - 4.
-Prostituting another individual; - 5.
-Knowingly exposing another individual to a sexually transmitted disease or virus without that individual's knowledge; and - 6.
-Inducing incapacitation for the purpose of making another person vulnerable to non-consensual sexual activity.
+1. Sexual voyeurism or permitting others to witness or observe the sexual or intimate activity of another person without that person's consent;

+2. Indecent exposure or inducing others to expose themselves when consent is not present;

+3. Recording or distributing information, images or recordings of any person engaged in sexual or intimate activity in a private space without that person's consent.
-Sexual Harassment - Defined in the School's Title IX Policy.
-This supplemental policy adds the additional definition:

-Hostile Environment: The existence of a hostile environment can also be judged subjectively meaning the impacted individual felt the environment was hostile.
-A single, isolated incident of sexual harassment alone may create a hostile environment if the incident is sufficiently severe.
-The more severe the conduct, the less need there is to show a repetitive series of incidents to create a hostile environment, particularly if the harassment is physical.
+4. Prostituting another individual;

+5. Knowingly exposing another individual to a sexually transmitted disease or virus without that individual's knowledge; and verbally or non-verbally.
+The harassment can but does not need to be based on anything of a sexual nature.

+6. Inducing incapacitation for the purpose of making another person vulnerable to nonconsensual sexual activity.

 Gender-Based Harassment- Gender-based harassment occurs when a person harasses another based on their gender, sexual orientation, gender expression, or gender identity.
-This includes any act or the threat to commit an act of aggression, violence, or hostility and can be done verbally or non-verbally.
-The harassment can but does not need to be based on anything of a sexual nature.
+This includes any act or the threat to commit an act of aggression, violence, or hostility and can be done